patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

 ## Introduction
 - The notes were taken for the [Prediction, Decision and Planning for Autonomous driving](https://www.shenlanxueyuan.com/course/671) from Shenlan Xueyuan mooc course.
-- The lecturer is [Wenchao Ding](website: https://wenchaoding.github.io/personal/index.html), former engineer at Huawei and not AP at Fudan University.
+- The lecturer is [Wenchao Ding](website: https://wenchaoding.github.io/personal/index.html), former engineer at Huawei and now AP at Fudan University.

 # Model-based Prediction
 ## Overview